 A close up..
 You can see the image of Lord Ganesha in the centre.

 We entered into the private palaces of the king through the Ganesh Pol.
 Here, on the ceilings, you can see paintings with gold filigree work.
 The golden parts shimmer when sunlight falls on them.

 The most beautiful of all places is the Sheesh Mahal or the Mirror Palace.
-The walls and ceiling of this palace has mirrors intricately embellished to prove it a silver luster.
-The mirror mosaics and tinted glass panels are inlaid on the walls which is strikingly beautiful.
-This place really stupefied me..
+The walls and ceiling of this palace have mirrors intricately embellished to prove it a silver luster.
+The mirror mosaics and tinted glass panels are inlaid on the walls which are strikingly beautiful.
+This place really stupefied me.

 A close up of the walls:

 This place also offers a nice photo op.

 Bear the narcissist in me for one more.
 I just love posting my own photos 😛

 After satiating our curiosity with little confabulation with our guide we clicked a few photographs and then came out of the fort.
 On our way out, we had the privilege to hear a fine Rajasthani folk song played by a folk artist.
 I would like to render a small token of appreciation for that performance by sharing this photo:

 There was a rendition of marionettes dancing to the tunes of famous Bollywood numbers.
 It’s enthralling to see such a lively performance from those comatose marionettes.
 Below is a video of the performance.